-Mandolins with arched tops and flatbacks were first designed by luthiers in the US.
+Luthiers in the US first designed mandolins with arched tops and flatbacks.
 Modern mandolins are associated with jug bands, country, bluegrass, and blues music thanks to Orville Gibson and Lloyd Loar, his acoustic engineer.
 These two artists created the F-style and the A-style mandolin.

 Mandolins: The Beginning

 In the seventeenth century, the Vinnacia family became the first to design the metal string mandolin.
 They used three brass strings, a single gut string, friction-tuning pegs on the fingerboard, and friction-tuning pegs on the neck.